tbdello/WeTravel/README.md

 https://github.com/tbdello/i-travel-server

-This app also requires npm modules, : `npm i`
+This app also requires npm modules, enter: `npm i`

 in the terminal before running.
 The default port is 3000.